-Yorks Coast - Whitby & Saltwick Bay photography workshop
+Yorkshire Coast - Saltwick Bay : one day photography workshop for the RPS

 These features all give us so many options for making wider landscape photographs as well as focussing on abstract details within.
 However, there is so much more to Saltwick than this - incredible colours and patterns in the rock face, an array of different coloured seaweed, manmade rock pools dating back many years… It is a fascinating and absorbing location - always incredibly popular with workshop participants, and a place where you will inevitably discover something new.

-If time allows, we will travel the short distance to the beach at Sandsend where the weathered groynes make great subject matter for long exposures at high tide.
-We would then return to Whitby Pier before finishing for the day.
+If time allows and conditions are right, we may either travel the short distance to the beach at Sandsend where the weathered groynes make great subject matter for long exposures at high tide; or else head slightly inland to Sneaton Forest, to enjoy a bit of woodland photography and some more intimate details in May Beck.

 One of my key aims for the day is to help you to see the potential for images in all types of location - to look not just for the spectacular grand vistas but also for the more intimate, abstract landscapes that can be made almost anywhere.
 This is an area that I love and know very well so you will be able to take advantage of my knowledge of the area as well.
 We will look at how to make the most of conditions on the day - ensuring any kind light can be exploited to its best advantage.
 Almost without exception, there is no such thing as bad light!
 If time allows, and particularly if the weather is unkind, we will also spend a little time learning about processing techniques and looking at the various options available.